drewtu2/eece5639/project4/README.md

 Gif and Output file generation has been commented out.

 ## Acknowledgements
-Original CMT Tracker from the following paper
+Original CMT Tracker from the following paper:

 Jo�o F. Henriques, Rui Caseiro, Pedro Martins, and Jorge Batista, "Exploiting the Circulant Structure of Tracking-by-detection with Kernels," ECCV, 2012.